 - What do I do if the OCR’d information is unclear or makes no sense?

 - How do I transcribe the data?

 - What data should I capture from the digitised item/consignment list?

 - What data should not be included from the digitised item/consignment list?

 - What do I do for spelling and illegible text?

-- What are the benefits of being a Registered User?
+- What are the benefits of creating an account?

 - How do I access a record I see listed?

 - The webpage is larger than my screen and I have a horizontal scrollbar